nzmedet/VoiceSDK/README.md

 Production-grade WebRTC voice calling SDK for React Native with Firebase signaling, CallKeep UI, VoIP push, metered billing, and auto-reconnect.

+## ⚠️ Breaking Change: Context Provider Required

+**As of v1.0.6+, the SDK uses React Context instead of global variables.** You must wrap your app with `VoiceSDKProvider` after initialization.
+See the [Setup](#setup) section below for details.

 ## Installation

 ```bash